A cross-platform curses-based monitoring tool

-Note: Only supported on some GNU/Linux distributions.
+Note: This is only supported on some GNU/Linux distributions.
 If you want to support other distributions, please contribute to glancesautoinstall.

 PyPI: The simple way

 Glances is on PyPI.
-By using PyPI, you are sure to have the latest stable version.
+By using PyPI, you will be using the latest stable version.

 To install, simply use pip: